EMIT-leadership-development/emit/_posts/About-Emit/2020-03-10-our-vision.md

 Based on these components, EMIT uses this working definition of leadership:

-> “Leadership is a process whereby an individual influences a group of individuals to achieve a common goal.”
-(Northouse, 2013, p.5)
+> Leadership is a process whereby an individual influences a group of individuals to achieve a common goal.
+>
+> <cite>Northouse, 2013, p.5</cite>

 ### Trait versus Process Leadership